Cocoro Toyoshima

 Cocoro Toyoshima (豊島 心桜, Toyoshima Cocoro) is a Japanese model and actress.

 Biography

-Toyoshima was born on September 25, 2003 in Gosen City, Niigata Prefecture.
-She trained in classical ballet from kindergarten and practiced it for ten years.
-However, in 2019, she shared that her body has long since become stiff and that she can only perform the splits, though not before doing warm-ups in advance to execute them.
+Toyoshima was born on September 25, 2003, in Gosen City, Niigata Prefecture.
+She trained in classical ballet from kindergarten onward and continued for ten years.
+However, in 2019, she revealed that her body had grown stiff over time; she could still do the splits, but only after completing a proper warm-up first.